DeepFoldProtein/DeepFold-PLM/plmMSA/README.md

 ## Acknowledgements

-vdbplmalign is based on the [PLMAlign](https://github.com/maovshao/PLMAlign) repository.
+plmMSA is based on the [PLMAlign](https://github.com/maovshao/PLMAlign) repository.
 Thanks to the authors for their contributions.